modagavr/pancake-wizard/README.md

 3. Install dependencies `npm i` or `yarn`
 4. Start THIS BEAST `npm run start` or `yarn start`
 5. Enjoy winning!

+P.S.
+If you want to play Candle Genie instead of Pancake, start THIS BEAST with `npm run cg` or `yarn cg`

 ### Feel free to contribute.
 Good Luck!